alphagov/pay-reactive-backend-examples/README.md

 several popular libraries and frameworks (e.g. guava listenable futures, Rx Java, Akka) the landscape is slowly shifting towards asynchronous non-blocking architectures in Java technology.

-The biggest challenge yet is the mentality change of developer community from a more traditional synchronous programming model to a more functional / reactive programming model in order to gain the advantages these recent developments.
+The biggest challenge yet is the change of mentality in developer community from a more traditional synchronous programming model to a more functional / reactive programming model in order to gain the advantages these recent developments.

 This repository presents couple of alternative non-blocking programming models that is viable for GOV.UK Pay.
-Hoping this would provide alternative reference models for more wider adoptation.
+Hoping this would provide few alternative reference models for more wider adoption.